 Scenarios and use cases

 As a prelude to use cases, one user story might be, when Mary have been very annoyed about notifications during school.
 All she wants is a one click solution to fulfill her need for focused learning.
-She don't want to go through all settings in all apps to silence all useless notifications.
+She doesn’t want to go through all settings in all apps to silence all useless notifications.
 She thinks it is time for action.

 The “sunny day” use case is when a consumer wants to delay his notifications while he is working.
 He goes to the Play-store and searches for notification manager.
 He finds our application and installs it.
 He runs the application, set his working hours and clicks 'delay'.
-All generally annoying notifications are then delayed until his working day ends.
+All notifications are then delayed until his working day ends.

 The other use case is to filter working notifications after work.
 The steps are same as in previous, but instead of working hours he sets evening hours.
 Also he might want to customize settings and add messages from his employer and coworkers to be filtered.